Fiserv/Commerce-Hub/docs/Resources/Master-Data/Processor-Response-Details.md

 title: bankAssociationDetails
 -->

-The below table identifies the required parameters in the `bankAssociationDetails` object.
+The below table identifies the parameters in the `bankAssociationDetails` object.

 | Variable | Type | Maximum Length | Description |
 | ----- | ----- | ----- | ----- |